Itvisors/mendix-SplitPaneWidget/README.md

 The on change action is optional, but if you don't configure it, commit the context object somewhere in your logic or use a save button on the page.

+## Borders
+The widget combines nicely with card classes to show a border around each pane.
+Put a small right spacing on the first (left) card container and a small left spacing on the second (right) card container to leave some space between the cards and the divider.

+Use class `max-height` on the widget and `content-max-height` on each card container to make it use up all vertical space.
+This ensures that both cards extend to the full height of the split pane.

+## Layout grids
+Place the widget on the page and put the layout grid inside the widget, not the other way around.
+If you place the widget in a layout grid and then nest another layout grid in the split planes, double scrollbars may occur.
+Placing the split pane as first element on the page prevents this.

 ## Issues, suggestions and feature requests
 [link to GitHub issues](https://github.com/Itvisors/mendix-SplitPaneWidget/issues)